HHogg/hogg.io/README.md

 yarn dev
 ```

 This will concurrently run a few development processes for watching for main website resources and dependencies.
-There are a couple of WASM packages that are built from rust and are also watched and built when the files change.
+There are a couple of Wasm packages that are built from rust and are also watched and built when the files change.

 ### Building & deploying